 With a valid work visa, you can travel to any EU country and live there.
+You can either obtain a working permit (D-visa) or apply through one of the digital nomad visas in Europe.
 After working for at least five years, you can apply for naturalization.
 In most cases, you will need a job offer from the EU.
 Your employer must also sponsor you in order to apply for a visa.

 There are many work permits that EU countries can issue, depending on your experience and qualifications.
 The most popular being the EU Blue Card.
 You must earn enough points in the scoring system, which is based on education and work experience.

 EU Citizenship through Marriage